-But did you know that Amazon FBA is born out of necessity and not just a stand-alone program?
-This article will give you an in-depth explanation about Amazon FBA and how you can use it to improve your business operations that will help you increase sales and enhance brand awareness.
-Here's what we will cover in today's discussion:
+This article will give you an in-depth explanation of Amazon FBA and how you can use it to improve operations that will help you increase sales and enhance brand awareness as you sell on Amazon.

 Amazon FBA is your go-to solution when you don’t have your own logistics team, a fleet of delivery trucks, and a warehouse where you can store your products.
 Selling and marketing is already a full-time job— what more if you also handle the order fulfillment side of the business?